Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Appendix

 Since the function $\frac{1}{2}\Vert f-g\Vert_K^2$ is strongly convex, the KKT point in \eqref{eq:A.7} corresponds to the unique optimal solution.
 This completes the proof. \end{proof}

 \begin{lemma} If \autoref{assum:Radon-Nikodym derivative} holds, then there exists a constant $0 < b_\rho < B_\rho$ such that

-\end{lemma} \begin{proof} This proof follows the argument of Proposition 16.4 in \cite{lee2013introduction}.
+\end{lemma} \begin{remark} By the measure-theoretic formulation of integration on manifolds together with the change-of-variables formula (see, e.g., \cite[Chapter XII]{amann2009analysis}), the above norm equivalence extends from $f\in\HH_K$ to $f\in\LLd$. \end{remark} \begin{proof} This proof follows the argument of Proposition 16.4 in \cite{lee2013introduction}.
 Since $F$ is a diffeomorphism, $\Omega$ is compact, and hence there exists a regular cover $\{(U_j,\phi_j;V_j)\}_{1\leq j\leq m}$ consisting of finitely many orientation-compatible coordinate charts.
 The corresponding atlas of $\SS^{d-1}$ is given by $\{(F(U_j), \psi_j)\}$.
 Consequently, we may construct a partition of unity $\{h_j\}_{1\leq j\leq m}$ subordinate to this cover, where each $h_j$ has compact support.
 For any $f \in \HH_K$, we have